KATARZYNA WRÓBEL

 Still, this sceptical attitude is also to be observed in countries where the share of migrants in the entire society is on the level of 20.3%, like in Germany.
 There, organized groups, e.g. PEGIDA (Patriotic Europeans Against the Islamisation of the Occident) demonstrate against refugees on a weekly basis, mostly in Dresden.
 Local communities gather too to prevent a creation of asylum shelters close to their homes.
 Their anti-migration statements sometimes escalate and lead to aggressive actions like burning shelters.
 Paradoxically, these movements are especially vivid in the Eastern part of Germany, where the amount of migrants is much lower in comparison to other regions.
 In Saxony, there is a talk about 2.9% of the population, whereas e.g. in Hessen people with so called “migrant background” take 13% of all the region’s inhabitants.

 So maybe there is a grain of truth in a statement that the lack of information evokes fears against an “unknown” coming from different parts of the world?
 But this is exactly what the role of media is (or should be): to inform people in a way that they feel familiar with the topic in a comprehensive and professional way.
-By showing Angela Merkel in chador or concentrating on dramatic images like the one from Hungary, where a man threw his wife with child on the rail traction after the Hungarian police did not let them go further to the West, do not help in providing the audience with the context of reliable, well-balanced and objective information.
+By showing Angela Merkel in a chador or concentrating on dramatic images like the one from Hungary, where a man threw his wife with child on the rail traction after the Hungarian police did not let them go further to the West, do not help in providing the audience with the context of reliable, well-balanced and objective information.

 Nonetheless, is objectivity possible at all?
 This tricky question was also discussed during the workshops in Krzyżowa.
 The truth is, it is highly difficult to stay absolutely objective when reporting about the subject of refugees.
 It is so because the talk is not about any subject at all, but about real people.
 For some of us they appear as poor and unfairly devastated guests from different countries seeking an asylum in richer, more peaceful Europe.
 For others, they are suspicious foreigners flooding our motherlands like unwanted enemies.
 It is easy to recognize that both sides are pre-programmed in their opinions and there is no point for a further discussion because of mutual, contradictory objections.